For the most current Florida statute information, please visit the Florida Senate website.

 Return to top.

-Unclaimed monies; any unclaimed money collected or deposited by the Clerk in the course of the Clerk's court related activities prior to January 1 of preceeding year.
+Unclaimed monies; any unclaimed money collected or deposited by the Clerk in the course of the Clerk's court related activities prior to January 1 of the preceeding year.

 Identified monies: with case number and/or defendant's name.